falchion10/macOS-Jailbreak/README.md

 stream[8] = 0x52800000; /* mov w0, #0 */
 ```

-What thiis is doing is changing the 6th and 9th line in that sequence of assembly to `nop` and `mov w0, #0` respectively.
+What this is doing is changing the 6th and 9th line in that sequence of assembly to `nop` and `mov w0, #0` respectively.

 This will make it so it never gets called.
 Save changes with cmd+s